Understanding Boating "Rules of the Water"

 Learning and memorizing all of them is a tall order for boaters of all experience levels, but it’s imperative to know the basics and then have the proper reference tools aboard to consult for all the more nuanced regulations.

-5 Boating "Right of Way" Basics
+5 Boating "Rules of the Water" Basics

 - Vessels under sail (without auxiliary power engaged) have right of way over powerboats in most cases.
 There are exceptions as described above and in an overtaking situation.